Fire Company History

 December of 2011, we broke ground for the expansion of our building.
 This expansion opened up much needed needed space in the engine room.
 It also gave us an actual full functioning office where the officers can handle the day to day operations of running the department.
 This new space also has plenty of storage and a work/tool room.

 Starting about 2015 the Fire Department has been working closely with the town council at getting many of our capital budget needs filled.
 Many of our members have had intensive training in water and ice rescue.
 Most of these members have been out fitted with cold weather rescue suits.
 Water/ice rescue tools have also been added to 55-102 to work along side the boat.
 Additional Halmatro extrication tools were added to our set.
-A Polaris Ranger 6X6 offroad vehicle with a Kimtek skid unit that holds 80 gallons of water for fire fighting as well as a stokes basket for patient transport is on order and should be ready for delivery soon.
+A Polaris Ranger 6X6 offroad vehicle with a Kimtek skid unit that holds 80 gallons of water for fire fighting as well as a stokes basket for patient transport is now in service.
 We are also getting specs together for a natural gas generator to run power to the fire house in times of emergencies during power outages.

 This brings us to today.
 We have been serving proudly since 1902 and look forward to the many years to come.
 We thank everyone who has supported us through the many years.
 We would like to let them know we would not be here if it were not for them.
 THANK YOU.